sbates130272/batesste-homesetup/README.md

 # dyndns

-The [dyndns](./dyndns) folder contains a simple bash script that I use in combination with a tiny [Amazon Wed Services][ref-aws] EC2 instance to track the IP address of my home router.
+The [dyndns](./dyndns) folder contains a simple bash script that I use in combination with an [AWS S3][ref-aws-s3] object to track the IP address of my home router.
 I can use this to connect to my main home server while I am travelling.
 From there I can jump to any other machine in the system.
+See [the README.md](./dyndns/README.md) for more information.

 # Homebridge